Kaviya8155/E-learning-website/README.md

 # 📚 E-Learning Website

-A simple and interactive E-Learning website built using **HTML and CSS only**.
+A complete **E-Learning Website** built using **HTML and CSS only**.
-This project demonstrates a multi-page website with courses, quiz, and contact sections.
+This project demonstrates a multi-page educational platform with courses, quiz system, and module-based structure.

 ---